AleoNet/ARCs/arc-0001/README.md

 ARC standards proposals should be labeled with one of the following categories:
   - `Protocol`: all core features, system parameters, consensus upgrades, and cryptographic protocols
-  - `Networking`: all communication protocols, message formats, and RPC standards
+  - `Network`: all communication protocols, message formats, and RPC standards
   - `Application`: all application-level standards and conventions
   - `Meta`: all informational and general-purpose notices